-An expert wordsmith, Monice Mitchell Simms is a 2019 Producers Guild of America Diversity Fellow and an accomplished storyteller that slays the multiple platforms of film, television, publishing and social/media.
+An expert wordsmith, Monice Mitchell Simms is a 2019 Producers Guild of America Diversity Alumnae and an accomplished storyteller that slays the multiple platforms of film, television, publishing, podcasting and social media.

 As an award-winning poet and playwright, Monice penned “Stop the Great War,” which was recognized as a Lorraine’s Hansberry finalist in the American College Theatre Festival and produced as a film for public television.